Thrunite TN12 v4 Tactical flashlight review

 Handling of the light

 The TN12 v4 uses a dual-button design.
 This basically means that you have a side switch for changing modes and a tail switch for power.
 The side switch has a little blue LED behind it to indicate the battery level.
-The power switch is great for signalling since it's a forward clicky.
-But a full-click is a little difficult.
-When you hold the TN12 with your thumb on the tail switch, it's difficult to really active it.
+The power switch is great for signaling since it’s a forward clicky.
+But a full click is a little difficult.
+When you hold the TN12 with your thumb on the tail switch, it’s difficult to really activate it.
 You have to use the tip of your thumb to press it.
-Please look at the natural position of your thumb in the 2nd picture, that way it's hard to press the switch.
+Please look at the natural position of your thumb in the 2nd picture, that way it’s hard to press the switch.